Endpoints

 Create Offer

-The Create Offer endpoint is used by the Issuer to create a Credential Offer.
-The Offer is used to initiate the issuance process with the Wallet by sending it directly to the Wallet or by the Wallet scanning a QR code.
+is used to initiate the issuance process with the Wallet by sending it directly to the

 Below is an example of a JSON-based Credential Offer for a Pre-Authorized Code Flow.
-The JSON is serialized from the CreateOfferResponse struct returned by the endpoint.

 {